roshan-c/aita2tiktok/README.md

 - Processes multiple stories concurrently
 - Cleans and formats Reddit markdown text
 - Creates organized output with audio and subtitle files
+- Generates story images with titles, upvotes, and comment counts
+- Uses customizable template for consistent branding

 ## Prerequisites

 - Python 3.7 or higher
 - A Reddit API account (for PRAW)
+- Arial.ttf font file (or another font of your choice)
+- template.png image file for story backgrounds

+## Required Files

+Before running the script, ensure you have:

+1. A font file (such as: Arial.ttf) in the project root directory
+2. A template.png file in the project root directory for the story image background
+   - Recommended dimensions: 1080x1920 pixels (9:16 ratio for TikTok)
+   - If you watch any TikTok AITA video, you will see they all use a similar image for their introduction.
+I took that and made my template using it.

 ## Setup